 - Added manually after an online donation occurs

-- Recorded when a fundraiser shares a donation page with his friends and includes his recruiter ID in the link
+- Recorded when a fundraiser shares a donation page with their friends and includes their recruiter ID in the link

 - Recorded when people donate via a personal fundraising page

-Donation records can be found via the Finances tab or within a person's profile.
+Donation records can be found from the Finances section or within a person's profile.
 When you are editing a donation record, you can update the fundraiser associated with the record.

 Scheduling an event where people need to purchase tickets to attend can be a great way to reach out to your current and prospective fundraising base.
-You can begin fundraising by charging more to attend the event than it costs and while people are gathered you can make an appeal to encourage people to give more money to your cause.
+You can begin fundraising by charging to attend the event and on the day of the event, make an appeal to encourage people to give more money to your cause.

-There are two ways to sell tickets to an event listed on your website:
+There are two ways to sell tickets for an event listed on your website:

-- If tickets are purchased through a third-party website, you can list the ticket price and the URL to purchase tickets by editing the Event Details > Tickets.
+- If tickets are purchased through a third-party website, you can list the ticket price and the URL to purchase tickets by editing the Event settings > Tickets.

 We recommend creating a separate donation page to process ticket payments.
 If you have a tracking code on both your event page and your donation page, the donation page tracking code will be added to the ticket purchase.
 By creating a ticket purchase page without a tracking code, you can have unique tracking codes connected to each event and those tracking codes will be attached to the ticket purchases.
 You do not have to use a donation tracking code, but it is a good way to batch donations together so you can understand which events and appeals are most effective to reaching your fundraising goals.

-If you set the event to sell tickets, navigate to Event Details > Tickets to set ticket levels to sell.
+If you create the event to sell tickets, navigate to Event settings > Tickets to set ticket levels to sell.
 You need to set at least one ticket level.
 All information entered on this page will be included in the public event page, so it is useful to standardize the use of capital letters and whether descriptions will be in full sentences for each ticket level.
-Regardless of the order you enter the ticket levels, they will be displayed in ascending order, with the lowest price ticket displayed first and the highest price ticket displayed closest to the Purchase tickets button.
+Regardless of the order you enter the ticket levels in the control panel, they will be displayed in ascending order on your website, with the lowest price ticket displayed first.